 Overview and prerequisites

-The virtual appliance download is provided in an ova file.
+The virtual appliance download is provided in an OVA file.

-Open your VMware vSphere client software, and log into vCenter, click File > Deploy OVF Template.
+Open your VMware vSphere client software, and log in to vCenter, click File > Deploy OVF Template.

-Browse to the location the OVA file was downloaded to, select the OVA file, and click Open.
+Browse to the location the OVA file was downloaded to, select the OVA file, and then click Open.

 Click Next, and then click Next again.
 Read the license agreement, and click Accept, and then click Next.